 Fortunately, there are rules that apply to all skin types.
 They can also be personalized for all ages, whether you’re in your 20s, 30s, 40s, or older.
 Check out these basic tips to get the most out of your skin care regimen.

 1. Don’t Overwash

-It might be tempting to always wash your face, but this is actually harmful.
-Doing this will strip your skin of its natural oils, and make it dry out.
+It might be tempting to wash your face every so often because you think it’s oily and grimy, but this is actually harmful.
+Washing your face too many times a day will strip your skin of its natural oils and dry it out.

-Instead, stick to washing your face once or twice a day.
-Once at night, and maybe once in the morning if you have oily skin.
-Otherwise, the most important time is at night before bedtime.
-Removing makeup, sweat, and dirt is a must, especially if your skin is acne-prone.
+Stick to washing your face once or twice a day.
+Once at night and maybe once in the morning if you have oily skin.
+The most important time, however, is at night before bedtime.
+Removing makeup, sweat, and dirt is

 Lukewarm water is the best, according to the American Academy of Dermatology.